yanhui09/nart/README.md

 Options:
   -b, --bascfq PATH               Path to a basecalled fastq file.
 Option is
-                                  required if 'demuxdir' not provided.
-Option
-                                  is mutually exclusive with 'demuxdir'.
+                                  mutually exclusive with 'demuxdir'.
   -x, --demuxdir PATH             Path to a directory of demultiplexed fastq
                                   files.
-Option is required if 'bascfq' not provided.
 Option is mutually exclusive with
                                   'bascfq'.
   -d, --dbdir PATH                Path to the taxonomy databases.  [required] -w, --workdir PATH              Output directory for NAWF.  [default: .]